frgomes/hyena/README.rst

 layouts these keyboards adopt, at least.
 The idea is that you can use your poorman's rubber dome keyboard more or less in a way you would use professional keyboards like these ones mentioned.

+There's also a layout I designed (heavily based on MINIGURU_) which I call HYENA, which is intended for heavy Emacs users... and their poor suffering pinkies.
+The idea is that pinkies are relieved as much as possible and both hands can perform similar tasks, so programmers can find their own way of doing tasks without limitations of doing certain things only with one hand or another.

 In case you are interested on typing faster and stressing less your hands, this project offers alternate keyboards layouts borrowed from `CarpalX Research`_ in addition to a number of popular layouts like Dvorak, Colemak, among others.
 You can also swap control keys, so that you can reduce stress